yasinmass/senior-AI/README.md

 # SeniorMind AI 🧠

-> Voice-first mental health & dementia care
+> Voice-first mental health care
 > platform built for senior citizens.

 ## What is SeniorMind AI?